homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Restart Internet routers.
 - Restart Homebridge or plugin bridge.
 - Remove one or more plugin devices from Homebridge cache (Homebridge settings > remove one device from cache).
-- Set Logs Level to all (in plugin config) and enable debug mode (in Homebridge settings / child bridge settings) - this will include more detailed information in the log.
+- Set Logs Level to All (in plugin config) and enable Homebridge Debug or Accessory Debug (in Homebridge settings) - this will include more detailed information in the log.

 </details>